flux-iac/tofu-controller/docs/use-tf-controller/integration-with-terraform-private-registries.md

 ### Terraform Login
 As a human you would normally execute `terraform login my.private.server` to obtain a token from the registry,
-for tofu-controller, use the native [terraform credentials](https://developer.hashicorp.com/terraform/cli/config/config-file#credentials) configs.
+with the tofu-controller use the native [terraform credentials](https://developer.hashicorp.com/terraform/cli/config/config-file#credentials) configs instead.

 Obtain a token from your private registry, then follow one of the below options: